brimdata/zed/cmd/zar/README.md

 Now, let's ingest the data using "zar import".
-We are working on more sophisticated ways to ingest data (e.g., by the standard time partitioning techniques of year/month/day/hour etc), but for now zar import just chops its input into chunks of approximately equal size.
+We are working on more sophisticated ways to ingest data (e.g., by the standard time partitioning techniques of year/month/day/hour etc), but for now zar import just chops its input into chunk files of approximately equal size.

 Zar import expects its input to be in the zng format so we'll use zq to take all the zng logs, gunzip them,